kblauer/OOP-java-unoExcercise/README.md

 # OOP-java-unoExcercise
-This is a project done in University which showcases my strength in OOP
+This is a project done at University which showcases my strength in OOP